samyhaff/samyhaff.github.io/content/blog/piano.md

 categories = ["Hobbies"]
 +++

-I mostly play classical and soundtrack pieces from anime and video games.
-Here are the pieces I worked on.
-I will update this list regularly.
+I used to mostly play classical and soundtrack pieces from anime and video games.
+Now I ao learning jazz.
-I am also currently working on my improvisation skills.
+Here are the pieces and standards I worked on, as well as some great resources and tools.

 <!-- more -->